 The normal anatomy and development of human dentition are reviewed here.
 Problems in dental development and syndromes associated with abnormal dental development are discussed separately.
 (See "Developmental defects of the teeth".)

 Dental development proceeds from approximately the sixth week in utero through late adolescence.
 It involves the formation, eruption, and shedding of the 20 primary (deciduous or shedding) teeth, as well as the formation and eruption of the 32 permanent teeth.
 Throughout this prolonged span of development, the teeth are subject to both genetic and environmental influence.
-The timing, location, morphology, structure, and composition of teeth primarily are genetically controlled and are regulated by hundreds of genes .
+The timing, location, morphology, structure, and composition of teeth primarily are genetically controlled and are regulated by thousands of genes [1,2].

 In addition to their role in speech and facial aesthetics, the teeth provide an efficient system of mastication with incising, tearing, and grinding capabilities.
 The unique composition and structure of teeth allow them to survive the forces and wear of mastication; alteration of the composition or structure of the teeth affects their durability, resistance to fracture, and retention in the oral cavity.